animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Accounting for dosage *and* rate, that’s a minimum $336\text{x}$ $-$ $84\text{x}$ &nbsp; to &nbsp; $672\text{x}$ $-$ $168\text{x}$ increase.

-For the first three or so weeks, I was high.
+For the first three or so weeks, I was really, really drunk/high.
 Then the fog rolled in.
 The chemical waterboarding was taking effect.

 ([This link opens to a video with a different medical philosophy.
 It's worth clicking on, no matter one's skepticisms or feelings about the standard systems.](https://youtu.be/CFtsHf1lVI4?si=c7HOzpchsB2NeP1-))